|

 Copy notifications settings to other organizations

-In the Notification settings window, you can copy the settings from one organization and apply them to other organization(s)
+In the Notification settings window, you can copy the settings from one organization and apply them to other organization(s) if it is necessary to have the same settings.

-Go to User settings → Notification settings or in title bar, go to Notifications → Configure notification.
+Go to User settings → Notification settings or in the title bar, go to Notifications → Configure notification.

 In the Copy notification settings window,

-select all or necessary organizations in the list.
+Select necessary organizations in the list.

 Click Apply.

-The Notification settings copied message appears and selected notification settings in the current organization are copied to the selected organization(s).
+The Notification settings copied message appears, and selected notification settings in the current organization are copied to the selected organization(s).

 View asset type notifications

-In the Powertrain portal title bar, you can click the Bell icon [1] and view the notifications list and their count [2] for same type of assets.
-Only notifications from past 14 days are shown.
+In the Powertrain portal title bar, you can click the Bell icon [1] and view the notifications list and their count [2] for the same type of assets.
+Only notifications from the past 14 days are shown.

-In the notifications list you can
+In the notifications list, you can

-view notifications prefixed with an icon [4] based on the event type
+View notifications prefixed with an icon [4] based on the event type

-In the Notification settings window, you can mute or unmute asset notifications to disable or enable receiving notifications
+In the Notification settings window, you can mute or unmute asset notifications to disable or enable receiving notifications on the asset page.

 Mute asset notifications